Xyrohh/website-docs/en/faq.md

 -----------------------

 - **I can't download maps from osu!direct.**
 - Make sure you are using the latest version of the switcher.
-It should look like [this](https://lolisareinthe.club/o8k9NOKe.png).
-If it looks different, download it again from [here](https://kawata.pw/static/kawata_server_switcher.exe)
+If you are not sure, download it again from [here](https://github.com/kawatapw/Kawata-Switcher/releases/download/1/KawataSwitcher.exe)

 -----------------------